masterminer-tech/docs/usage.md

 masternode ownership while having zero control over your funds.*
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_deploy.png" alt="Masterminer" width="500px"/>

-3. After entering all required information in the Dashboard, click **DEPLOY**.
+3. After entering all required information in the create node process, click **DEPLOY**.
-Your Masternode will show up on your  Dashboard once deployed.
+Your Masternode will show up on your Dashboard once deployed. (*this process may take up to 5 mins*)

 4. Select the recently deployed Masternode.
-On the Edit Master node popup, copy the *configuration text*
-and paste it somewhere easily accessible.
+On the edit dropdown, Select **Conbfig**, copy the *masternode configuration text* and paste it somewhere easily accessible.
 We will use this soon.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_dashboard.png" alt="Masterminer" width="500px"/>

-5. Leave MasterMiner.tech site for now and open your wallet app (QT Wallet).
+5. Leave Masterminer site and open your wallet app (QT Wallet).
-Notice the *"out of sync"* status and the green loader bar at the bottom.
+Notice the *out of sync* status and the green loader bar at the bottom.
 The indicator will go away once your wallet is fully synchronized with the network.
 Please wait for it.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_walletboot.png" alt="Masterminer" width="500px"/>

-6. Select the Tools menu and click **Open Masternode Configuration File**.
-The Masternode config file will open in a text editor.
+6. Select the **Tools** menu and click **Open Masternode Configuration File**.
+A file will open in a text editor.
-Remove existing content and paste the configuration from MasterMiner.tech site (step #4), then save and close the file.
+Paste the masternode configuration from Masterminer config dashboard (step #4), then save and close the file.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_walletsettings.png" alt="Masterminer" width="500px"/>
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_walletconfig.png" alt="Masterminer" width="500px"/>
 Alternatively, if the Masternode config file is not showing up using the wallet menu,
-search for the masternode.conf on this location:
+search for the `masternode.conf` in this location:
-[MacOS]  *:/Users/[your_username]/Library/Application Support/SyscoinCore*
-[Windows] *:\Users\[your_username]\AppData\Roaming\SyscoinCore*
+**[MacOS]**  `:/Users/[your_username]/Library/Application Support/SyscoinCore`
+**[Windows]** `:\Users\[your_username]\AppData\Roaming\SyscoinCore`
-Open the file using a text editor and replace its content with the configuration from
+Open the file using a text editor and replace its content with the masternode configuration from
-MasterMiner.tech site (step #4), then save and close the file.
+Masterminer config dashboard (step #4), then save and close the file.

 7. Close the wallet app and reopen it.
-If the synchronization is successful, the green status bar should no longer be visible.
+When the synchronization is successful, the green status bar should no longer be visible.
-Click the Masternodes tab and select **Start All**.
+Click the Masternodes tab and select **Initialize All**.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_synced.png" alt="Masterminer" width="500px"/>

-8. Wait for 2 hours and check the Status column for ENABLED status.
+8. Wait up to 2 hours and check the *Status column* for ENABLED status.
 Once shown ENABLED, you can close the Wallet and enjoy your rewards!
-However, if the status is not shown as  ENABLED, repeat [step #7].
+However, if the status is not shown as  ENABLED after 2 hours, repeat [step #7].
 Wait for it to synchronize and repeat step #8 until ENABLED status is shown.

 ### Masternode Deployment States